Clifton Pinder

 Clifton has been a Registered Provisional Psychologist in Alberta since 2025, with seven years prior counselling experience in British Columbia.
 He is now serving Edmonton, building on his experiences working in settings such as a hospital palliative care unit, a First Nation reserve, a K-12 school, and programs supporting high-risk youth.
 Clifton's diverse background includes roles as an army medical assistant and a Search & Rescue team member.

-A devoted husband, father of five, and grandfather of eight, he brings a faith-based perspective, deep respect, and compassion for all to his practice.
-Clifton tailors his approach using evidence-based frameworks such as CBT, ACT, narrative therapy, and family systems therapy, creating safe space for clients to explore challenges and work toward goals.
+Clifton tailors his approach using evidence-based frameworks such as CBT, ACT, narrative therapy, and family systems therapy, creating a trauma-informed and safe space for clients to explore challenges and work toward goals.
+Clifton has also completed training in neuro-affirming supports for diverse populations, training in couples and family therapy models, and is able to complete psychological assessments.

 About my practice